VIshweswaranK/Caches/README.md

 - Perform a  `fence`  operation to clear out the data cache subsystem and the fill buffer.
 - First the cache is filled up using the following logic.
 All the ways of a set should either be  *dirty or clean*.
 - This is followed by a large series of back to back `store operations` with an address that maps to a single set in the cache.
-This ensures that the fillbuffer gets filled and the line thrashing process begins.
+This ensures that the fillbuffer gets filled and the set thrashing process begins.
-- Now after the fill buffer is full, with each store operation a cache miss is encountered and the non-dirty line in the set will be replaced.
+- Now after the fill buffer is full, with each store operation a cache miss is encountered.
-- This process is iterated to test each cache line.
+- This process is iterated to test each cache set.

 ## Initializing test data